swaptacular/swpt_stomp/swpt-certificates.rst

 Overview
 ========

-Each Swaptacular network node (accounting authority, debtors agent, or creditors agent) runs its own trusted *certificate authority*, and issues a self-signed *root certificate* to itself.
+Every Swaptacular network node (accounting authority, debtors agent, or creditors agent) runs its own trusted *certificate authority*, and issues a self-signed *root certificate* to itself.
 Each node's trusted certificate authority issues *server certificates* and *peer certificates*.

 All certificates described here are `Internet X.509 Public Key Infrastructure Certificates (RFC 5280)`_.
-This document deals only with the requirements specific to the particular kind of certificates used in Swaptacular to authenticate peer-to-peer connections.
+In this document we will deal only with the additional requirements specific to the particular kind of certificates used in Swaptacular to authenticate peer-to-peer connections.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this